zhangry868/Scalable-Thompson-Sampling-via-Optimal-Transport/README.md

 ```

+## Evaluation

+Please see the plot for more details.

 ## Acknowledgement

 This implementation is based on [Deep Bayesian bandits library](https://github.com/tensorflow/models/tree/master/research/deep_contextual_bandits).
 We thank Riquelme et al. for making their code public.